Paul DeJong Player Props: Cardinals vs. Rangers

-Paul DeJong -- .118 average over his past 10 games -- will be in action for the St. Louis Cardinals versus the Texas Rangers, with Martin Perez on the mound, on June 5 at 8:05 PM ET.
+On Tuesday, Paul DeJong (.176 slugging percentage in past 10 games, with zero home runs) and the St. Louis Cardinals face the Texas Rangers, whose starting pitcher will be Dane Dunning.
+First pitch is at 8:05 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Pirates.
+In his most recent appearance, he had two hits (going 2-for-3 with an RBI) against the Rangers.

 Paul DeJong Game Info & Props vs. the Rangers